-Arsenic concentrations, unlike any other dissolved constituent, have shown decreasing trends over time.
-Figure 2-52 portraits trends in arsenic at four depths on eleven sampling events.
-Data collected in the spring are shown for five years, 2001, 2003, 2004, 2005, and 2006.
+Arsenic concentrations, unlike any other dissolved constituent, have shown decreasing trends at all depths over time.
+Figure 2-53 portrays trends in arsenic at four depths on 14 sampling events.
+Data collected in the spring are shown for six years, 2001, 2003, 2004, 2005, 2006 and 2007.
 One sample in 2002 was collected in the summer months.
-Data obtained in the fall are shown for five years, 2001, 2002, 2003, and 2004, and 2005.
+Data obtained in the fall are shown for six years, 2001, 2002, 2003, 2004, 2005 and 2007.
 All data collected in 2001, 2002, and 2003 are representative of the time when HSB water was allowed to pool on top of Berkeley Pit water.
-Data given for 2004, 2005, and 2006 were collected when HSB was diverted away from the pit and copper recovery was taking place.
-Data at the 240-700-ft level for the May 2004 sampling event is missing.
+Data given for 2004, 2005, 2006 and 2007 were collected when HSB was diverted away from the pit and copper recovery was taking place.

-Figure 2-52.
+Figure 2-53.
 Recent changes in the concentration of arsenic at four depths.
 Both spring and fall sampling events are represented in this figure.

 Arsenic concentrations reached their maximum values during the later period of mine suspension.
-Following the resumption of mining and the diversion of HSB water away from the pit, arsenic concentrations in the surface water began to decrease (May 2004 sampling event), and a decrease in arsenic concentrations at all depths are shown in later sampling events.
+Following the resumption of mining and the diversion of HSB water away from the pit, arsenic concentrations in the surface water began to decrease (May 2004 sampling event) and a decrease in arsenic concentrations at all depths is shown in later sampling events.